Back to all events listing

 Standard Level Operating Modes

-In addition to the four basic level operating modes, the Standard Level offers four additional modes: Stairs Mode, Furniture Mode, Uneven Floor Mode, and Clutter Mode.
+In addition to the four basic level operating modes, the Standard Level offers an additional modes: Stairs Mode.

 • Stairs Mode: In order to encourage robots to go over the staircase, a time reduction will be applied to runs in which robots travel successfully over the staircase directly after leaving the home position at the start of the run.
 The Operating Mode factor for running in the Stairs mode is 0.9 (SF = 0.9).